Howdy, stranger!

 Crochet: Throw

 This is an easy, paneled, mile a minute type scrap afghan, perfect for using up odds and ends and even better for charity because the size is easily adjustable!
-Just be sure to use fibers roughly the same weight, or double as needed to get the same weight, and make sure you can wash all the fibers the same.
+Just be sure to use yarns roughly the same weight, or double as needed to get the same weight, and make sure you can wash all the fibers the same.
 Pattern pdf is newly rewritten, and ed...

 Crochet: Cowl